Henry Ellis (governor): Governor of Georgia

 Lord Halifax, President of the Board of Trade, named Ellis lieutenant governor of Georgia on August 15, 1756.
 Ellis arrived at Savannah, Georgia, on February 16, 1757, and, on May 17, 1758, was made royal governor.
 His administration of the colony was highly esteemed.
 Recognizing the danger posed to the colony by hostile neighbors, he established a treaty with the Creeks.
 He published "Heat of the Weather in Georgia" in Philosophical Transactions of the Royal Society in 1758.
 The subtropical climate took its toll on his health and he had to be removed from governor then left Georgia on November 2, 1760, stopping in New York to request military assistance to the southern colonies.

 Later years

 After his return to England, his knowledge of American affairs were called into requisition for developing the plan for taxing the colonies.
 In return for this service he was rewarded with sinecure offices.
 From 1761 to 1763, he held the commission of governor of Nova Scotia, though he did not enter on the duties of his office.
 He afterward resided in Italy, principally occupied in scientific researches.
 Before he died he had a friendship with the Creek leader.

 Death

 He died on January 21, 1806, aged 84, in Naples, Italy.

 His nephew Francis Ellis (1772–1842), the father of Robert Leslie Ellis, was his principal heir.

 Legacy

-Fort Ellis in Nova Scotia and Ellis Square in Savannah, Georgia are named after him.
+Fort Ellis in Nova Scotia and Ellis Square in Savannah are named after him.